stefan-jansen/machine-learning-for-trading/10_bayesian_machine_learning/README.md

 - [Theano: A Python framework for fast computation of mathematical expressions](https://pdfs.semanticscholar.org/6b57/0069f14c7588e066f7138e1f21af59d62e61.pdf), Al-Rfou et al, 2016
 - [Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers)
 - [Bad Traces, or, Don't Use Metropolis](https://colindcarroll.com/2018/01/01/bad-traces-or-dont-use-metropolis/)
-- PyMC 4 on [GitHub](https://github.com/pymc-devs/pymc4) with design guide and a usage example (pre-release in April 2020).
+- PyMC 4 on [GitHub](https://github.com/pymc-devs/pymc4) with design guide and a usage examples.

+### The Data: Leading Recession Indicators

+We will use a small and simple dataset so we can focus on the workflow.
+We use the Federal Reserve’s Economic Data (FRED) service (see Chapter 2) to download the US recession dates as defined by the National Bureau of Economic Research.
+We also source four variables that are commonly used to predict the onset of a recession (Kelley 2019) and available via FRED, namely:
+- The long-term spread of the treasury yield curve, defined as the difference between the ten-year and the three-month Treasury yield.
+- The University of Michigan’s consumer sentiment indicator
+- The National Financial Conditions Index (NFCI), and
+- The NFCI nonfinancial leverage subindex.

 ### Model Definition: Bayesian Logistic Regression